sagemath/trac_to_gh/Issue 7081.md

 # Issue 7081: sage -c "..." runs from the local/bin/ directory.  ugh

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7081

 Original creator: was